uyuni-project/uyuni-rfc/accepted/00000-lazy_repo_sync.md

 The system requires a mechanism to retrieve packages from upstream sources when they are absent from the local cache.
 The implementation of this workflow must adhere to the following functional requirements:

-- **Single Retrieval Management:** To ensure efficiency, only a single upstream download session should be initiated even if multiple concurrent requests are received for the same missing package.
+- **Single Retrieval Management:** To ensure efficiency, only a single upstream download session for the same package should be initiated even if multiple concurrent requests are received for the same missing package.
 - **Concurrency and Resource Regulation:** The total number of simultaneous upstream downloads must be throttled to prevent server resource exhaustion or starvation.
 - **Cache Integration:** All successfully retrieved packages must be committed to the local cache.
 Specific data retention policies for these cached items will be established in subsequent design phases.